Marie-Catherine Gondi: Court career

-Marie Catherine Gondi made the acquaintance of Catherine de Medicis in 1533, when Catherine visited the city of Lyon shortly after her wedding to the future Henry II of France.
+Marie-Catherine Gondi made the acquaintance of Catherine de Medicis in 1533, when Catherine visited the city of Lyon shortly after her wedding to the future Henry II of France.
 In 1544, she was called to the household of Catherine, where she became her trusted companion and personal friend.

 In 1550, she was appointed royal governess (Gouvernante des Enfants de France) to the royal children.
-Queen Catherine recommended her to the household of the royal children to have an ally there, as the royal nursery was controlled by Jean d'Humières and his wife Françoise d'Humières, the governor and the governess to the royal children respectively, who were loyal to Diane de Poitiers, but the king only appointed Marie-Catherine Gondi as sub-governess and under ranked d'Humières.
+Queen Catherine recommended her to the household of the royal children to have an ally there, as the royal nursery was controlled by Jean d'Humières and his wife Françoise d'Humières, the governor and the governess to the royal children respectively, who were loyal to Diane de Poitiers, but the king only appointed Marie-Catherine Gondi as sub-governess and she under ranked d'Humières.

 In 1559, Catherine appointed her Dame (lady-in-waiting) to her daughter-in-law, Mary Stuart.
 Gondi was given the responsibility for Catherine's personal finances general administrator for her projects and building works and in effect became her treasurer.
 She often acted as Catherine's business agent, buying and selling property on her behalf: notably when she lend Catherine money to finance the construction of the Tuileries Palace, and given power to represent Catherine during its construction.

-Her favored position as a trusted confidante of Catherine, made her the subject of sensational rumors.
-One such rumor, recounted by Tallemant des Reaux, was that Marie Catherine Gondi, by means of a recipe, cured the supposed infertility of Catherine and enabled her to start conceive in 1543, after ten years of marriage without children.
+Gondi's favored position as a trusted confidante of Catherine made her the subject of sensational rumors.
+One such rumor, recounted by Tallemant des Reaux, was that Gondi, by means of a recipe, cured the supposed infertility of Catherine and enabled her to start conceive in 1543, after ten years of marriage without children.
 This was supposedly the cause of the patronage of Catherine de Medici of the Gondi family, and the great success of that family in acquiring offices in the royal household.

-It is believed she died on August 4, 1570.
+It is believed Gondi died on August 4, 1570.